space-wizards/docs/src/en/space-station-14/mapping/guides/general-guide.md

 ## Common Tools and Commands
 * <kbd>SHIFT-Click</kbd>: place a **line** of tiles/item/anything with a snap grid
 * <kbd>CTRL-Click</kbd>: place a **square** of tiles/item/anything with a snap grid
-* By default, the `P` ("Pick") key will select the entity or tile currently highlighted under your mouse for placement.
+* By default, the `P` ("Pick") key will select the entity or tile currently highlighted under the cursor for placement.
   * Note that this places entities of the same prototype, it does not actually copy the initial entity.
 * To color all pipes in a pipe network use `colornetwork [entity id] Pipe [color]` where the entity ID is any uid of a pipe within a connected network of pipes (Use View Variable on a pipe to find this if not displayed in the right click menu), and color is a color hex starting with #.
 See standard pipe colors under Standard Pipe Colors.
 * `zoom N` to zoom out while mapping. `zoom 3` zooms out 3x.
 Use `zoom 1` to restore normal zoom.